 When describing her learning experience, Ilvana emphasised that the university’s strength was the support provided by academic staff.

-“I attended all of my residential school offerings because it was a prime opportunity for me to engage with my lecturers and other students.
+“I attended all of my intensive school offerings because it was a prime opportunity for me to engage with my lecturers and other students.
 I was fortunate enough to have met the country’s most successful barristers and justices.
 Connecting with other professionals and students is of significant benefit.
 It encourages you to form a good network within your chosen profession.”

 Fellow law graduate Miriam Dayhew said the course was well structured and expertly administered by professional and passionate academic staff.